rust-project-primer/book/src/build-system/cargo.md

 instruct `rustup` to fetch the exact toolchain mentioned in this file whenever you run any operations in the project.

-Typically, such a file simply looks like this:
+A minimal `rust-toolchain.toml` that pins the stable toolchain and ensures `rustfmt` and `clippy` are available looks like this:

 ```toml
 [toolchain]